Martin Rakovský: Life

 He was born around the year 1535 in the village of Rakouch (Rakovo), in Turóc County, which is now in the Martin District of the Žilina Region in Slovakia.
 Before 1554, he studied at the school in Körmöczbánya/Kremnitz, now Kremnica.
 Thereafter, he moved on to Bártfa/Bártfeld, now Bardejov, where he studied with noted humanist Leonard Stöckel, and later Brassó/Kronstadt, now Brașov before spending 1555–56 at the University of Wittenberg studying under Philip Melanchthon, an associate of Martin Luther.
 In 1556, Rakovský studied in Prague briefly before returning to Wittenberg to earn his master's degree, which he did in 1558.
 During his time of education, he served in northern Bohemia as rector of the schools in Žatec in 1556 and then at Louny from 1557–1559.
 Between 1559–1569, Rakovszky served as a clark of the Royal Chamber of Hungary in Pozsony, Pressburg in German, now Bratislava, which was the capital of Royal Hungary at that time as the country's historical capital Buda (now part of Budapest) was occupied by the Ottoman Turks in 1541.
 During Turkish incursions into the region during the late 1560s, Rakovszky stayed at the mansion in Turóckelemenfalva, now Kaľamenová where he participated in defending his family's property against the Turks in 1569.
 Rakovszky died suddenly on a visit to his brother Miklós's house in Kutná Hora in 1579.

 Historical context and family

 The Rakovszky family name went through a number of variations over the years, including: de Rakouch, Rakouczky, Rakoczy, Rakovsky, Rakovszky.
 All of which are found in the "Royal books" (Liber Regis).
-His ancestor László de Chernek was in the entourage of the Hungarian king Béla IV in the battle of Muhi against the Tartars/Mongols in 1242.
+His ancestor László de Chernek was in the entourage of the Hungarian king Béla IV in the Battle of Mohi against the Tartars/Mongols in 1242.
 For his and his brother's (Márton de Chernek, a royal chaplain) loyalty they were given estates at Zanasan in Turócz, while still retaining some south-east of lake Balaton.
 (Documents from 127x).